utgarg07-spec/Mirage/README.md

 ## ⚠️ Known Issues

 **Real-time dashboard updates:**
 WebSocket event broadcasting from the synchronous Paramiko SSH thread to the async FastAPI event loop has a thread-synchronization issue.
 Sessions log correctly to SQLite and appear on dashboard refresh.
-The `asyncio.run_coroutine_threadsafe()` bridge is implemented but the broadcaster import chain from `honeypot/server.py` → `api/event_broadcaster.py` fails silently in some environments.
+The `asyncio.run_coroutine_threadsafe()` bridge is implemented but the import chain from `honeypot/server.py` to `api/event_broadcaster.py` fails in some environments.
 Fix in progress.

 **SSH host key warning:**
 The honeypot generates a new RSA key on every restart.
 Run `ssh-keygen -R "[localhost]:2222"` before each demo session.

 ---